Jump Ahead To:

 What’s Happening in Church Hill North

 There are a number of businesses around this area.
 Sub Rosa Bakery is a popular destination for bread, pastries, and coffee.
+Alewife and Grisette are both nationally-renowned restaurants with a loyal following in the neighborhood.
 Historic Libby Hill Park is a great place to gaze at the beautiful scenery and for a family walk.
 The neighborhood association offers residents family-friendly events throughout the year including a fall festival and an Irish festival.
 Also, there are four parks in the area for kids and two dog parks.

 Schools in Church Hill North